austinc512/OrderPost/README.md

 - GET /orders?size={size} - query param allowing you to change the size returned (max size = 500).
 - GET /orders/:orderId - get a specific order object by its ID
 - POST /orders - create an order object
-- PUT /orders - update an order object
+- PATCH /orders - update an order object

 Deleting order objects will not be supported.
-There's a column in the orders table named 'order_status', and instead of deleting orders we will set them to a 'cancelled' status.
+There's a column in the orders table named 'order_status', and instead of deleting orders we will set them to a 'cancelled' status. (this can be done in the PATCH request)

 ### order_items:

 The order_items table has foreign key relationships to both the products and orders tables.
 It is an associative table between orders and products.
 That said, I'm not implementing endpoints specifically for order_items.
-Instead, order_items are a property of order objects, and will be created/read/updated/deleted by the request bodies sent to the orders endpoint.
+Instead, order_items are a property of order objects, and will be created/read/updated/deleted by the requests sent to the orders endpoint.

 ### shipments: